 The Chinese characters for cicada are 知了, which mean to know and to understand respectively…how appropriate.

 Last weekend I visited Suzhou, a city famed for its lush gardens and taihushi or scholar rocks.
 The Chinese literati valued these rocks for their unique, elegant, naturally occurring sculptural, yet mountainous forms that served as microcosms of the natural world.
 These rocks would sit in the gardens and studies of scholars and were used as devices for the contemplation of our existence and the world at large.
-Hmmmm how perfectly aligned with the themes of my work.

 Ready for the Zhejiang Provincial Exhibition!
 I just hope that it survives the kiln…

 I’m so excited to participate in the biennial International Student Exhibition this Wednesday, June 25th at the China Academy of Art Museum!
 The poster also features clothes made by the Fashion Department, which used us as models!